crystalcommerce/Frontend-Standards/README.md

     {% comment %} This minifies the CSS by setting it to false {% endcomment %}
     {{ "head" | css_minify_tag: false }}
     ```

+- Use <label> fields to label each form field.
+The for attribute should associate itself with the input field, so users can click the labels and obtain focus.

 ### <a name='css'>CSS</a>